capotosto/ALSu_First_Article_PSC/README.md

 **ATE IOC:**
 https://github.com/capotosto/ALSu-PSC_ATE-ioc/tree/4123ffc16eefb0d61450317561d8aadfebb54551

+**PSC SD Card:**
+A new directoy has been added, 'PSC SD Card', containing the boot.bin and NET.cnf used for testing.
 ## Known Bug

 There is a bug in the PSC, believed to be FPGA/firmware-related, that affects the current ramp rate.
 Positive-slope ramps starting from a positive current (e.g., 0 A to 1 A) exhibit the expected ramp rate.
 However, the ramp rate is approximately half the setpoint for negative-slope ramps (e.g., 1 A to 0 A) and for positive-slope ramps that begin at a negative current (e.g., −1 A to 0 A).